JD-2006/Pwnagotchi-Netbook/README.md

 Had a weird issue with bettercap and had to edit '/etc/default/crda' to only use channels 1 - 11.
 Prob related just to my adapter but dunno.

+*** Update ***
+Added a program that is NOT installed in the VM called 'pwnagotchi-start' that you can use after you're up and running that will start the necessary services for pwnagotchi pwning if so desired.
+The idea for the use case is if you use other programs like Wifite or AngryOxide regularly you don't want pwwnagotchi services starting automatically.
+Requires using beforehand: sudo systemctl disable pwnagotchi sudo systemctl disable bettercap sudo systemctl disable pwngrid-peer

 https://drive.google.com/drive/folders/1wtYtoiIxTfJI77TdaoXaarOLjOBIc8RW?usp=sharing